Gary Merasty

 Gary Merasty (born September 22, 1964, in Winnipeg, Manitoba) is a Canadian politician and former Liberal Member of Parliament for Desnethé—Missinippi—Churchill River in northern Saskatchewan.
 A former two-time Grand Chief of the Prince Albert Grand Council, Merasty is a member of the Peter Ballantyne Cree Nation within Treaty 6 territory.
 He is the first Status First Nations person to be elected in Saskatchewan.

 Early life

-Merasty was born on September 22, 1964, in n Winnipeg, Manitoba, and was raised in Pelican Narrows, Saskatchewan, by his mother Theresa and his aunts.
+Merasty was born on September 22, 1964, in Winnipeg, Manitoba, and was raised in Pelican Narrows, Saskatchewan, by his mother Theresa and his aunts.

 Entry into federal politics

 In one of the closest races of the 2006 federal election, Merasty defeated Conservative incumbent Jeremy Harrison.
 On election night, Merasty's victory was reported as 10,225 to 10,119, a margin of 106.
 Jeremy Harrison challenged the result, but a judicial recount confirmed Merasty's victory by a reduced margin of 67 votes.
 On the morning after the election, Harrison alleged widespread misconduct.
 However, an investigation conducted by Elections Canada determined that no wrongdoing had taken place.